 Sapsford has been a fellow at the Center for Ballet and the Arts at NYU, where he worked on ancient Greek and Roman dance forms (schemata), and is a Research Associate with the Archive of Performances of Greek and Roman Drama at the University of Oxford.
 During the 23–24 academic year he is on research leave thanks to support from a Loeb Classical Library Foundation Fellowship and is spending the year as a Fellow at Harvard University's Center for Hellenic Studies in Washington, DC.

-In addition, I teach a number of language courses on imperial Latin authors such as Petronius, Juvenal, Martial, and Seneca, as well as an intermediate Latin course that uses ancient writings on the gladiatorial arena (Passion of Perpetua, excerpts from Seneca and Martial, and a selection of Latin inscriptions) to introduce students to reading unadapted Latin texts.
+In addition, he teaches a number of language courses on imperial Latin authors such as Petronius, Juvenal, Martial, and Seneca, as well as an intermediate Latin course that uses ancient writings on the gladiatorial arena (Passion of Perpetua, excerpts from Seneca and Martial, and a selection of Latin inscriptions) to introduce students to reading unadapted Latin texts.